-Here are features that G Suite Sync for Microsoft® Outlook® (GSSMO) doesn't fully support in Outlook Calendar.
+Here are the features G Suite Sync for Microsoft Outlook (GSSMO) doesn't fully support in Outlook Calendar.
 These features either aren't available in Outlook, or they might not work as you'd expect.

 |Moving or copying events between calendars||You can't drag an event from one calendar to another in Outlook, as you can when using Outlook with Microsoft Exchange.|